 As it is a management console, and there are a number of objects in the console to manage.
 Sometimes you need to find a specific entry, but do not know the exact location of that object in the Group Policy window.
-To overcome this issue, here are a few tools which can easily find a specific entry in the Group Policy Editor window for you, then you can make changes in it as required.
+To overcome this issue, here are a few tools that can easily find a specific entry in the Group Policy Editor window for you, so you can make changes to it as required.

-Let’s have a look at these tools and how they can work to provide you assistance for your concern.
+Let’s have a look at these tools and see how they can work to provide you assistance with your concern.

 Features of GPSearch

-It also gives you extra information other than path of the Group Policy Object
+- It also gives you extra information other than the path of the Group Policy Object

 Features of NIT-GPOSearch

-It also displays the registry key value of that particular GP Object.
+- It also displays the registry key values of that particular GP Object.

-You may use any of above way to find an object in the Group Policy Editor console as it is very convenient to get the exact location of any specific object out of many objects.
+You may use any of the above mentioned ways to find an object in the Group Policy Editor console as it is very convenient to get the exact location of any specific object out of many objects.
 I have tested both tools, and they give me the perfect result on my computer.
 If you face any issue while using these tools, comment below for help.